Pediatric Dentistry

 By sharing information about your child’s medications, we can adapt treatments and provide preventive strategies to protect their oral health.
 If you notice any changes in your child’s mouth, don’t hesitate to contact Lil' Dente Pediatric Dentistry.

 Our pediatric dentist in Darien is committed to ensuring your child’s oral health stays on track, no matter the challenges.
-Schedule an appointment with us today to give your child the best foundation for a lifetime of healthy smiles!
+Schedule an appointment with us today to give your child the best foundation for a lifetime of healthy smiles.

 Follow us on: